Second Minor Accuses Lincoln Project Co-Founder Of Sexual Harassment

 Another teenager has accused former Lincoln Project co-founder John Weaver of “aggressively” sexually harassing him.
 The latest accusation adds to the growing scandal surrounding the former John McCain advisor and his cohort of former Republicans who have waged war against Donald Trump.
 The allegations come on the heels of dozens of young men voicing similar complaints, in addition to a 14-year-old boy.

-“I am here to say that I have made contact with another minor who was sexually harassed by John Weaver,” stated reporter Ryan Girdusky while on Fox News’s “The Ingraham Angle,” via The New York Post.
+“I am here to say that I have made contact with another minor who was sexually harassed by John Weaver,” reporter Ryan Girdusky stated while on Fox News’s “The Ingraham Angle,” via the New York Post.

-The reporter added that he would remain vague with details as the victim was still under-age.
+The reporter added he would remain vague with details as the victim was still underage.

 “He is still a minor today.
 He doesn’t want his name to come forward because he is a minor,” Girdusky continued.